Climate and Average Weather Year Round in La Paloma Uruguay

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.1 months, from November 6 to February 9, with an average daily incident shortwave energy per square meter above 6.8 kWh.
-The brightest day of the year is December 21, with an average of 7.9 kWh.
+The brightest month of the year in La Paloma is December, with an average of 7.9 kWh.

 The darker period of the year lasts for 3.7 months, from April 29 to August 19, with an average daily incident shortwave energy per square meter below 3.5 kWh.
-The darkest day of the year is June 22, with an average of 2.4 kWh.
+The darkest month of the year in La Paloma is June, with an average of 2.4 kWh.

 The topography within 2 miles of La Paloma contains only modest variations in elevation, with a maximum elevation change of 210 feet and an average elevation above sea level of 26 feet.
 Within 10 miles also contains only modest variations in elevation (282 feet).
 Within 50 miles contains only modest variations in elevation (1,729 feet).